Do you know the difference between a Creative Director and a Project Manager?

 Have no fear, a Creative Director’s got you.

-Whatever creative needs you have, your Creative Director and their team members can meet them.
+Your Creative Director and their team members can meet whatever creative needs you have.

 You need a Project Manager if ...

-If you need to coordinate with other organizations to get your project done, then you’re going to need a Project Manager.
-If you need someone to manage your budget and resources and stick to a predetermined timeline, then it’s time to find yourself a Project Manager.
-A Project Manager keeps everything on time and on budget, they coordinate between different project teams, whether they’re creative, manufacturing, marketing, distribution or anyone else involved, and they make sure that everyone is working together for the success of the project.
-They also keep track of the data and analytics to manage risk and prevent any issues that could cost your company time and money.
+If you need to coordinate with other organizations to complete your project, then you will need a Project Manager.
+If you need someone to manage your budget and resources and stick to a predetermined timeline, it’s time to find yourself a Project Manager.
+A Project Manager keeps everything on time and budget, between different project teams, whether they’re creative, manufacturing, marketing, distribution, or anyone else involved, and they make sure that everyone is working together for the project's success.
+They also track the data and analytics to manage risk and prevent any issues that could cost your company time and money.

 A pretty important person to have on your team.